 Note: Cooling tower pumps, which are responsible for the flow and movement of water from the condenser of water chillers to the cooling tower location on the roof or building site (based on the location of the cooling tower installation), are considered circulator pumps with a speed of 1450 RPM in pump head calculations.

 Circulator pumps are usually installed in the return water circuit of cooling or heating systems.
-In other words, they are placed before the central heating boiler in the heating systems and before the chiller in the cooling systems so that the water output of the circulator pumps in the heating systems enters the boiler and then is distributed to the radiators and fan coils.
+In other words, they are placed before the central heating boiler in the heating systems and before the chiller in the cooling systems so that the water output of the circulatory pumps in the heating systems enters the boiler and then is distributed to the radiators and fan coils.

-Then, the water output of the circulator pump enters the chiller evaporator and then enters the fan coil and air conditioner coil.
+Then, the water output of the circulating pump enters the chiller evaporator and then enters the fan coil and air conditioner coil.
 To return the unused hot water in the building's hot water piping, it is necessary to install the hot water return pump before the coiled or double wall tank on the hot water return pipe.

 Usually, the hot water return pump used for the double-walled tank or even the spiral tank is considered to be a 1-inch or 1/4-inch Grundfos, DAB, or WILO brand inline pump.